Danish Camp Riverside Visitor Centre

 The Forest Centre & Millennium Country Park is a great destination for family days out.
-With 8km of surfaced, level tracks it’s suitable for buggies and wheelchairs, with bike hire open all year round and the Lakeside Café serving a range of meals and snacks, with an outdoor seating area for dog owners.
+With 8km of level, surfaced tracks it’s suitable for buggies and wheelchairs, with bike hire (March – November).
+Sitting at the heart of the Forest of Marston Vale is the Forest Centre which is open all year-round. the Lakeside Café serves a range of meals and snacks, with an outdoor seating area for dog owners.

-Our Wetlands Nature Reserve is a great place to explore and spot wildlife, with panoramic views of the Park from our Tower Hide (small charge applies).
-Explore the unsurfaced tracks, sight see around Stewartby Lake or take in our peaceful Sensory Garden.
+The Wetlands Nature Reserve is a great place to explore and spot wildlife, with panoramic views of the Park from the Tower Hide and Woodland Walkway.
+There is also a brand new Forest Shelter.
+Explore the unsurfaced tracks, sight see around Stewartby Lake or take in the peaceful Sensory Garden.

 All money donated or spent at the Forest Centre goes towards planting trees in the Forest of Marston Vale (Reg Charity No. 1069229) – your money grows further at the Forest Centre!